 Summertime… The sunshine, going to the beach, gardening, the warm nights watching the stars.
-Did I mention going to the beach?
 What I could do without is the bugs.
 I do my best to respect nature & I can appreciate all the good that Ladybugs, Bees & Spiders (Arachnids, I know) do for the environment but do the ants, beetles & “BIG” wolf spiders have to come in my house?

 I like to use essential oil whenever possible to “repel” the bugs.
-Some of my favorite are Cedarwood, Spearmint, Eucalyptus Radiata or Dives, Litsea Cubeba, Patchouli & my all time fav- Lemongrass. ( I do like Catnip too, but every time I try to use it, my cats go a little, okay a lot crazy)
+Some of my favorites are Cedarwood, Spearmint, Eucalyptus Radiata, Dives or Citriodora, Geranium, Patchouli & my all time fav- Lemongrass. ( I do like Catnip too, but every time I try to use it, my cats go a little, okay a lot crazy)

 These essential oils are more appropriate to use around older children & adults.